Podocarpus nubigenus

-Podocarpus nubigenus (also known as P. nubigena) is a species of podocarp, endemic to the Valdivian temperate forests of southern Chile and adjacent southwestern Argentina.
+Podocarpus nubigenus is a species of conifer in the family Podocarpaceae, endemic to the Valdivian temperate forests of southern Chile and adjacent southwestern Argentina.
 It is the southernmost podocarp in the world.
 It grows from 38°S to Ultima Esperanza (53°S), in wet and swampy soils.
 It can settle clear grounds, with a faster growth than the other Chilean Podocarpaceae.

 It is a medium to large tree, growing to around 20–25 m, exceptionally to 35 m.
 The bark peels off in papery flakes, with a purplish to golden brown hue.
 The sharp, green, needle-like leaves are stiff and leathery, 2 cm long.
 The cones are highly modified with two to four fused, fleshy, berry-like, juicy scales, bright red when mature, bearing one (rarely two) rounded seeds at the apex of the scales.

 In a classic example species-pair of the Antarctic flora, it is very closely related to Podocarpus totara from New Zealand, to the extent that if planted together, they are very difficult to distinguish.
 The best distinction is the slightly brighter green tone of the leaves, compared to the more greyish-green of P. totara.